Accessing software

 3) python/3.7.0

-module (a bioinformatics software package) or febio
+So in this case, loading the PLINK module (a bioinformatics software package) or febio module (medical application software package), also loaded

-as well.
-Let’s try unloading the plink
+many other packages as well.
+Let’s try unloading the PLINK or febio package.

-[yourUsername@cl1 ~]$ module unload plink
+[yourUsername@clf1 ~]$ module unload PLINK

-[yourUsername@cl1 ~]$ module list
+[yourUsername@clf1 ~]$ module list

 Sunbird: